Nishyo-coder/Readme-App/Develop/READMEHW.md

   ## Description:
-  To utilize a command line interface that dynamically generates a README.md from a user's input using node js, fs, and inquirer
+  To utilize a command line interface that dynamically generates a README.MD from a user's input using node js, fs, and inquirer

   ## Installation:
   npm i

   ## Usage:
-  This application allows a user to quickly generate a README file
+  This application allows a user to quickly generate a README file.

   ## License
 This project is licensed under the MIT license.